 ●Elevated D-dimer levels.
 In a single center, prospective, observational study of 269 patients, D-dimer levels were elevated (at least 0.5 mcg/mL) in 23 percent and elevated levels were significantly associated with a higher rate of thromboembolism (HR 15.8, 95% CI 3.33 to 75.5) , similar for von Willebrand factor .
 However, we do not recommend D-dimer or von Willebrand factor testing, as it has not been shown that changing the antithrombotic regimen alters outcome in this setting.

-PATIENTS WITH VALVULAR HEART DISEASE — Many [1-10], but not all , of the major clinical trials of antithrombotic therapy and subsequent meta-analyses have excluded patients with mechanical heart valves, those with mitral stenosis, and those with decompensated valvular heart disease who were likely to require valve replacement in the near future.
-Based on these studies, the newer anticoagulants (NOACs) should not be prescribed for these patients.
+PATIENTS WITH VALVULAR HEART DISEASE — Many [1-10], but not all , of the major clinical trials of antithrombotic therapy and subsequent meta-analyses have excluded patients with mechanical heart valves, those with rheumatic heart disease/mitral stenosis, and those with decompensated valvular heart disease who were likely to require valve replacement in the near future.
+Based on these studies, the non-vitamin K anticoagulants (NOACs) should not be prescribed for these patients.
 Anticoagulation in these patients is discussed separately.
 (See "Antithrombotic therapy for prosthetic heart valves: Indications" and "Medical management and indications for intervention for mitral stenosis", section on 'Prevention of thromboembolism'.)

 Some patients with valvular lesions (without heart failure) such as mitral valve prolapse, non-rheumatic moderate mitral regurgitation, mitral valve repair (except for the first three to six months postoperatively), or moderate or less aortic valvular conditions have been enrolled in the clinical trials of the NOACs.
 These trials also included a few patients (with or without heart failure) with severe native valvular conditions who were not scheduled to undergo valve replacement.
 Also, we believe it is reasonable to consider using the NOACs in patients with severe valvular heart disease (excluding patients with rheumatic mitral valvular heart disease).
 The evidence in patients with severe valve disease is significantly less robust compared with the more average AF population represented in the randomized trials.

-RECOMMENDATIONS OF OTHERS — Recommendations for the use of antithrombotic agents in patients with atrial fibrillation are available from the American Heart Association/American College of Cardiology/Heart Rhythm Society, the European Society of Cardiology, the European Heart Rhythm Association, and the American College of Chest Physicians [54,90-93].
+RECOMMENDATIONS OF OTHERS — Recommendations for the use of antithrombotic agents in patients with atrial fibrillation are available from the American Heart Association/American College of Cardiology/Heart Rhythm Society, the European Society of Cardiology, and the American College of Chest Physicians [54,94-96].
 In general, we agree with relevant recommendations made in these guidelines.
-Some of these guidelines were published before some of the major randomized trials.

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, “The Basics” and “Beyond the Basics.”
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.